tomwhartung/jmws_accoutrements/doc/ubuntu/2025a-fresh_installs_of_24.04/3a-install_24.04-barbara.md

 # Get Network to Work: Static IP, hosts file, ssh etc.

 - Network
-  - Static IP: 10.0.0.121
+  - Static IP: 10.0.0.116
-- Fix `/etc/hosts`
+- Copy `/etc/hosts` from the thumb drive
-  - Use a copy of the one on jane
-  - Check in to rcs before making more changes
+  - Check it in to rcs before making more changes
-- Install using `apt install`:
+- Install the following packages using `apt install`:
   - net-tools, openssh, openssh-server, ifupdown
 - Configure git
   - Copy .gitconfig from another host, OR run: